 **Please note that in light of COVID-19 we are not accepting proposals for conferences and workshops at this time.

-- Objective of the conference/workshop – Funds are needed to successfully execute a meeting with topical relevance to California Sea Grant (see Strategic or Implementation Plan for topics of interest to CSG-[reference recent Strategic Plan]), and addresses the needs of important state, regional or national constituencies.
+- Objective of the conference/workshop – Funds are needed to successfully execute a meeting with topical relevance to California Sea Grant (see Strategic Plan for topics of interest to California Sea Grant), and addresses the needs of important state, regional or national constituencies.
 Funds typically are requested to provide travel support for invited speakers; to publish meeting proceedings and/or programs; and for meeting coordination.
 Grant funds should not be requested to cover entertainment-related (including food) expenses.

 - Outcome of workshop – Deliverables and/or products that will come out of the conference/workshop and the larger impact it will have.